|Product Name||Current Version||Versions Supported||End of Support|

 - Reported issues in older versions will be fixed, at earliest, in the next “Current Maintenance Release” of the product.

-- Additionally, Datawatch would like to emphasize that customer-specific builds will only be delivered under critical “system down” circumstances.
-Datawatch will only deliver “Maintenance Releases” that might also contain fixes for issues reported by the entire customer installed base.
+- Additionally, Altair would like to emphasize that customer-specific builds will only be delivered under critical “system down” circumstances.
+Altair will only deliver “Maintenance Releases” that might also contain fixes for issues reported by the entire customer installed base.

 Software Release Timeframes